PERSONAL LOAN

 In addition to standard terms and conditions, the loan agreement will outline required and optional fees you may have to pay.

 A personal loan origination fee is a one-time, up-front charge your lender may assess to process and underwrite your loan and pay out the funds.
-Origination fees commonly range from 1-6% — sometimes up to 10% — of the loan, depending on such factors as your credit score, repayment term, amount you're borrowing, and income.
+Origination fees commonly range from 1-5% — sometimes up to 10% — of the loan, depending on such factors as your credit score, the repayment term, the amount you're borrowing, and your income.

 Not all lenders charge origination fees.
-Those who do usually deduct the amount from loan proceeds.
-For instance, if you were borrowing $5,000 with a 1% origination fee ($50), you'd receive $4,950 in net funds.
+Those who do usually deduct the amount from the loan amount.
+For instance, if you borrowed $5,000 with a 1% origination fee ($50), you'd receive $4,950 in loan proceeds.

 Although it may seem counterintuitive to be penalized for paying back your loan ahead of schedule, it makes sense from the lender's perspective.